statamic/docs/content/collections/docs/principles.md

 ---
 ## Opinionated but Configurable

 Statamic is an opinionated platform.
-We strive for smart defaults and patterns that help speed up workflow, enforce consistency, and make it easy to share code between projects.
+We strive for smart defaults and patterns to help speed up workflow, enforce consistency, and make it easy to share code between projects.

 Following these conventions will make switching between multiple sites trivial, reducing learning curve.
 You'll know right where everything is.